visual-dart/puzzle/README.md

-# Visual XAML for Dart/Flutter
+# Puzzle Core for Dart/Flutter

-Use `xdml` for developing visual dart/flutter app.
+Use `XAML` for developing visual dart/flutter app.

 ## Install